Superfund Research Program

 - Individual Research Grants (R01) - These grants are awarded for individual research projects to address specific issues that complement the multiproject research centers.

-- Occupational and Safety Training Education Programs on Emerging Technologies (R25) - These grants are awarded to Institutes of Higher Education to develop continuing education and academic curricula on occupational health and safety management practices in the areas of emerging technologies (e.g., emerging hazardous waste products, green chemistry, and sustainable remediation) to industrial hygienists and graduate students involved in the evaluation, management, and handling of hazardous substances.
+- Occupational Health and Safety Training Education Programs on Emerging Technologies (R25) - These grants are awarded to Institutes of Higher Education to develop continuing education and academic curricula on occupational health and safety management practices in the areas of emerging technologies (e.g., emerging hazardous waste products, green chemistry, and sustainable remediation) to industrial hygienists and graduate students involved in the evaluation, management, and handling of hazardous substances.

 Previously Funded Grant Programs